oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 When moving chunks, specify the chunk ID numbers, the source RU ID from which to move them, and the target RU ID to move them to

-Suppose we want to relocate chunk 3 from RU 1 to RU 7, RU 1 and 7 leaders must on same shards and RU 1 and 7 foloowers must be on same shards, if required; use SWITCHOVER RU to move the leader and MOVE RU to move the followers to co-located shards.
+Suppose we want to relocate chunk 3 from RU 1 to RU 7, RU 1 and 7 leaders must on same shards and RU 1 and 7 followers must be on same shards, if required; use SWITCHOVER RU to move the leader and MOVE RU to move the followers to co-located shards.

 Check the status of RU's from which you are trying to relocate: